isantillan1/industry/retail/solutions/shopperOperationalAnalytics/clarity/README.md

 f.
 Quick Backs: ratio of sessions when user navigated to a page then
     quickly returned to the previous one

 g.
-Javascript errors: ratio of sessions which had a Javascript error
+JavaScript errors: ratio of sessions which had a JavaScript error

 h.
 The ranked popularity of your application's sub pages